Larry Cameron

 Larry Cameron (November 4, 1952 – December 13, 1993) was an American professional football player and wrestler.

 Football career

-Larry Cameron was born and raised in Natchez, MS. When he was a teenager, he played football in high school and college.
-He was drafted in the NFL in 1973 by the Denver Broncos and later by the Canadian Football League, where he played with the BC Lions and Ottawa Rough Riders.
+Larry Cameron was born and raised in Natchez, Mississippi.
+He played football in high school and then in college at Alcorn A&M for the Alcorn A&M Braves.
+A linebacker, he was chosen #301 in the 1974 NFL draft by the Denver Broncos.
+After being cut by the Broncos, he played with the BC Lions and Ottawa Rough Riders of the Canadian Football League.
 In 1975 and 1976 he was an all-star and won the Grey Cup with Ottawa.
 His football career would be cut short due to injuries.